dperrymorrow/re-bars/README.md

 Watch allows you to re-render a block of your template on change.
 Watch takes an _optional_ arguments of what properties to watch.
 The arguments can be string or a regular expression.
-You may aslo as many as you like.
+You may also as many as you like.
 When any change, the block will re-render.

 In our explanation below, we will be referring to this data set.